 In most circumstances, overripe buds are still usable.
-But less potency and poor smoke quality, but they’ll still get you high.
+But with less potency and poor smoke quality, they’ll still get you high.
 The only way to tell if your bud is ready to smoke is by looking at the color of the leaves: if they’re brownish, your bud is overripe.

 If you don’t mind this loss in quality, go ahead and smoke up!

 Is your weed bad because it’s overripe?

 If you’re wondering if it’s safe to smoke overripe buds, the answer is yes—as long as they don’t smell or taste like vinegar.